CircuitProApp/Resolvable/README.md

 ## Installation

-In Xcode: File > Add Packages… and paste your package URL.
+In Xcode: File > Add Packages… and paste the GitHub URL.

 ## Quick start